joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Simple agreement for future equity (SAFE)

-A Simple Agreement for Future Equity (SAFE) is a type of financial instrument that is commonly used in startup financing.
-It is an agreement between an investor and a startup, where the investor provides capital to the startup in exchange for the right to convert their investment into equity in the future, typically upon the occurrence of a specific event, such as the next equity financing round or the sale of the company.
+A Simple Agreement for Future Equity (SAFE) is a financial instrument used for startup financing.
+SAFE is an agreement where an investor provides capital to a startup, in exchange for the right to convert their investment into equity in the future, typically during the next equity financing round or the sale of the company.

 The key feature of a SAFE is that it allows startups to raise capital without having to establish a valuation at the time of the investment.
 This can be advantageous for both the investor and the startup, as it enables the investor to participate in the potential upside of the company without having to make a specific valuation judgment, and it allows the startup to avoid the complications and expenses associated with a traditional equity financing round.

-There are variations of the SAFE: a "pre-money" SAFE converts to equity before the startup's next equity financing round, whereas a "post-money" SAFE converts to equity after the financing round.
-Terms that can be negotiated in a SAFE include the conversion discount, which reduces the price at which the SAFE will convert to equity, and the valuation cap, which sets a maximum valuation for the conversion.
+There are variations of the SAFE: a "pre-money" SAFE converts to equity before the next equity financing round, whereas a "post-money" SAFE converts to equity after the next equity financing round.
+Terms that can be negotiated include the conversion discount, which reduces the price at which the SAFE will convert to equity, and the valuation cap, which sets a maximum valuation for the conversion.

-One potential disadvantage of using a SAFE is that it can create uncertainty for the startup and its investors regarding the future ownership structure of the company.
+A potential disadvantage of using a SAFE is that it can create uncertainty for the startup and its investors regarding the future ownership structure of the company.
 If the startup does well and raises additional financing at a higher valuation, the dilution for the SAFE investor can be significant.
 Additionally, since a SAFE is not technically equity, it may not provide the same level of protection for investors as traditional equity instruments.

 Despite these concerns, SAFEs have become a popular tool for startup financing, especially for early-stage companies that are not yet ready to establish a formal valuation.
-They provide a flexible and relatively simple way for startups to raise capital, while also giving investors a sipmler way to participate.
+SAFEs provide a flexible and relatively simple way for startups to raise capital, and also give investors a sipmler way to participate.

 ## Private equity (PE)